jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 #### On your phone

 Uninstall the Tinder app and remove its local data.
 This will force the app to redownload the list of your matches.
-You will not loose all your matches as they are stored on the Tinder servers.
+You will not lose all your matches as they are stored on the Tinder servers.
 Then reinstall the app but **don't open it yet**. *If you know a better way to do it without reinstalling the app please leave a comment and I will update the post.
-I haven't dug too much into that to be honest.*
+I haven't dug too much into that, to be honest.*

 This is important that you reinstall the app before setting up the proxy because the AppStore use [certificate pinning](http://media.blackhat.com/bh-us-12/Turbo/Diquet/BH_US_12_Diqut_Osborne_Mobile_Certificate_Pinning_Slides.pdf, "certificate pinning") which make it unaccessible when going through mitmproxy.

 Go in your network settings, and set up the http proxy to use our mitmproxy server.
-It looks like this on my iPhone :
+It looks like this on my iPhone:

 ![mitmproxy settings]({{ site.baseurl }}/images/tinder_hack/mitmproxy_settings.png)